 Rosewater (the extracts) was also used in ancient medicine to treat abdominal pain and other digestive problems (1).

+Thus, rose water benefits your skin and health in several ways.
 Though rose water has been used extensively in ancient medicine, in modern times, its benefits are still being discovered.
 More research is warranted.
 But you can start using it to avail some of the benefits we have discussed here.

 What Forms Is Rose Water Available In?